 Another option Vig likes: A purchasable light reel.
 “The heavy plastic ones are great because you can wrap your lights around nicely and tuck them away until next year,” she says.
 Simply turn the wheel by hand to carefully wind the lights on, and pull slowly to remove them.

-“You need to be patient putting them on and taking them off the reel,” Vig says.
+“You need patience putting them on and taking them off the reel,” Vig says.
 “If you’re intentional, it’s really a breeze!”

 Hanging Christmas Light Storage